 Step 4- Season to Taste

-Add salt and pepper to taste.
+Add salt and black pepper to taste.
 If you have any lumps pour the gravy through a fine-mesh strainer and into your gravy pitcher.

 When using plain turkey stock without pan drippings I like to add a splash of acid.
 Either lemon or cider vinegar will give the gravy a boost of flavor.

-💭 Turkey Gravy Variations
+💭 Gluten-Free Turkey Gravy Variations

 Herb Turkey Gravy

 Add one tablespoon of finely chopped fresh herbs.
 I recommend any combination of thyme, parsley, and sage.
 Use a smaller quantity if using dried herbs as they are stronger.
-Especially dry rubbed sage.
+Especially dry-rubbed sage.

-Saute 2 tablespoons of shallot in olive oil over medium heat until soft.
+Saute 2 tablespoons of shallots in olive oil over medium heat until soft.
 Add 12 ounces of thinly sliced cremini mushrooms.
 Saute to release the liquid, once the liquid is almost evaporated add your turkey stock.

 Creamy Turkey Gravy